dritter-hd/dlog/README.md

 }
 ```

-and later used on Android as well:
+and when used on Android:
 ```
 @unknown{unknown,
   author = {Ritter, Daniel and Holzleitner, Manuel},